Prioritizing work tasks is always a challenge. Learn different ways of prioritizing tasks by configuring your Kanban board.

-Using Kanban for workflow management can help you significantly with prioritizing tasks precisely.
-It will guide you to arrange tasks based on their importance and to resolve urgent issues as fast as possible.
+Using the Kanban method for workflow management can help you significantly with prioritizing tasks precisely.
+It will guide you to arrange tasks based on their importance and resolve urgent issues as fast as possible.
 All you need to do is to set some basic rules on your Kanban board and make sure your team is strictly following them.

 Some examples of waiting Kanban columns may be:

-Every time one of your team members decides to pull a new Kanban card, it will be the one with the highest priority.
+Every time one of your team members decides to pull a new Kanban task, it will be the one with the highest priority.
 This doesn’t mean that high priority tasks will constantly overpass tasks with low priority.
 You have to expedite only urgent work items.

 Using color indicators is one of the most common ways to prioritize work.
 Contemporary Kanban software solutions usually allow you to use customized colors to mark levels of priority.